 2. Convey your distinctive value add, in a way that’s both resume-specific and personal (your values, personal characteristics, traits and a dash of more self-awareness).

-3. Deploy your finite real estate to craft a coherent narrative for your candidacy while avoiding duplication.
+3. Use the finite real estate you’re given to craft a coherent narrative for your candidacy while avoiding duplication.
 (This balancing act across the assorted aspects of the application is a challenge for many candidates.
 You must do a shrewd job of spreading the love on this app, or it will fall flat.)

 First, begin by breaking down the less strategic portions of the application: